Reductio ad Absurdum Propositional natural deduction

 This is a technical aside to the Logic Notes, containing a proof of a fact asserted in the body of the notes.
 It may be skipped by anyone willing to take that assertion on trust, as it assumes rather more mathematical background than is required to follow the general exposition of logic.

-The result is that the rule RAA (Reductio ad absurdum) is
+The result is that the rule RAA (Reductio ad

-system to the two rules NOTI and
+rules NOTI and

-NOTE. notRules and raaRule, reproduced
+and raaRule, reproduced

-from Chapter 3, show the rules in
+from Chapter 3, show the rules

-absurd constant ⊥ which is provable using
+constant BAD which is provable

 NOTI and NOTE is provable using RAA